industrial-edge/Performance-Analytics/docs/Installation.md

 * Switch between automatic and manual mode of the stations
 * Select which car typ should be produce
 * See which car typ is actually in production in each station
-* Check Status of the stations
+* Check status of the stations
 * See the calculated and measured production time for each car type
 * Start and stop the stepper sequence in the stations
 * Switch to the screens for every station